zwoodfork/PHYS265-spring25/github.md

 6. Look back in Github Desktop, you should see the NAME file changed.
    Modified files have an orange square with a circle in the middle.
    New files you created and will not be in github will show up with the green + symbol to the right of the file in your left pane.

-   Fill out a small description in the bottom part.
-This is important to keep track of why/what you committed this change.
+   Fill out a small description in the bottom left part.
+This is important to keep track of why/what you committed this change, for your future self and your collaborators.
-   You now will see an option to push this change to the origin.
-A blue button in the right pane.
+   You now will see an option to push this change via a blue button in the right pane.
    Go ahead and commit this to github.

 8. (optional) Create a public README.md file in your own github.com/yourname/yourname repository.
    For example look at my barebones one   https://github.com/teuben/teuben/   but there are many